department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

 - [References](#references)

 ### Goals
 The over-arching business goal of the 686 is the quick automatic processing of the greatest number of digitally submitted forms.
 To support this, the new digital version of the form must be as clear and succinct as possible to increase accuracy and reduce abandonment.
+For users, the 686 is a potentially long and convoluted form; it is imperative to minimizepotential  confusion and consolidate the form's flow.

-#### Determine if the checkbox selection is an acceptable way for users to enter the form
+#### Determine if users understand and accept the multi-purpose nature of the form
- - Determine typical usage scenarios and frequency
  - Uncover user-expected flows to the 21-686 form
- - Assess ease of entry from introduction page to the 21-686c form itself
- - Determine if users can differentiate purposes of 21-686c from 21-674
+ - Determine expected usage scenarios and frequency
  - Determine if users can easily understand the a-la-carte selection of vearious workflows (checkboxes)
+ - Determine if users understand the form-within-form nature of the 21-686c and 21-674
  - Observe whether can access the 674-only workflow

 #### Decide what support users need to navigate and successfully submit the form